twitchlib

 How to make a bot for Twitch in C# with TwitchLib

-This is a fairly common project today, because it is common for any developer who does live streams on Twitch to want to have their own channel bot, and give it a more professional and personalized look.
+This is a fairly common project nowadays, because it’s common for any developer who streams on Twitch to want to have their own channel bot, to give a more professional and personalized look.

-This type of development is more common in languages like JavaScript or Python, than in languages like C#.
-Fortunately, making a bot for Twitch in .NET is very simple thanks to the TwitchLib library.
+This type of development is more frequent in languages like JavaScript or Python than in languages like C#.
+Fortunately, making a Twitch bot in .NET is very easy thanks to the TwitchLib library.

 TwitchLib is a library with a high degree of maturity.
-In fact, the first versions are more than 5 years old, although it is actively updated.
-It is compatible with chat services, whispers, API v5, and the new Helix API.
+In fact, the first versions are over 5 years old, although it is actively updated.
+It is compatible with chat, whispers, API v5, and the new Helix API services.

 TwitchLib is available as a NuGet package, so adding it to our project is very simple.
 We just have to do,